Students in nursing and some midwifery courses must meet a specific level of English language proficiency.

 Minimum scores and test conditions are in the NMBA Registration Standard: English Language Skills.
 This document is available from the NMBA website and on the institution’s course information pages.

-The following institutions allow thresholds to be met using scores from two sittings of the English tests listed above, sat within six months of each other, provided that the minimum overall score is achieved in both sittings:
+The following institutions allow thresholds to be met using scores from two sittings of the English tests listed above, sat within twelve months of each other, provided that the minimum overall score is achieved in both sittings:

 • Flinders University